mufidu/tailwind-sass-starter/README.md

 npm start
 ```

-In development CSS output is not optimized since it doesn't make sense to compress and purge everything on every change.
+During development, CSS output is not optimized since it doesn't make sense to compress and purge everything on every change.

 ## Building for production